cmu-rss-lab/rosdiscover-evaluation/README.rst

   docker/                Files used for building docker images used in the experiments experiments/           Data for setting up the experiments, and the results we got
   |- detection/          Experiments that we used in RQ3
-  |- recovery/           Experiments we used in RQ2
+  |- recovery/           Experiments we used in RQ1 and RQ2
   rootfs                 Contains files that get put in the docker images scripts                Python scripts for running and analyzing the experiments
                          (see more below)